MattHodge/matthodge.github.io/_posts/2016-06-07-five-tips-for-writing-dsc-resources-in-powershell-version-5.md

 DscResourcesToExport = @('HubotInstall','HubotInstallService')
 {% endhighlight %}

-If you are trying to create a composite resource, part of the process is to create a module manifest file for the composite.
+When creating a composite resource, part of the process is to create a module manifest file for the composite.
 If for some reason your composite resource is not appearing in the list when you perform a `Get-DSCResource`, try manually loading the manifest for the composite resource.

 As an example, say I have my DSC Resource and composite structured like this: